 Absolutely!
 The flavor will be very different and much saltier, so I would recommend starting with half the amount of smoked salmon, cutting it into small pieces and tasting before serving.

 Either type of salmon will work!
 I do find that farm raised salmon tastes a bit better, but choose whichever you gravitate towards.

 Here are some more easy pasta recipes that I think you’ll love!

 - 1 large pasta pot

 - 1 large pan with high sides or dutch oven

 - 1 cheese grater

 - 1 tablespoon olive oil

-- 2 tablespoon unsalted butter I use vegan butter
+- 2 tablespoon plant based unsalted butter (or dairy butter) I use vegan butter

 - 1 medium shallot peeled and minced